-Management has omitted management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Management has omitted the management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the basic financial statements is not affected by this missing information.
+Our opinions on the basic financial statements are not affected by this missing information.

-In addition, accounting principles generally accepted in the United States of America require that the schedule of changes in the net pension liability (asset) and related ratios - Illinois Municipal Retirement Fund, the schedule of employer contributions - Illinois Municipal Retirement Fund, the schedule of the employer's proportionate share of the net pension liability - Teacher's Retirement System of the State of Illinois, the schedule of employer contributions- Teachers' Retirement System of the State of Illinois, the schedule of the employer's proportionate share of the collective net OPEB liability - Teachers' Health Insurance Security Fund, the schedule of employer contributions - Teacher's Health Insurance Security Fund, and the schedule of changes in the total OPEB liability and related ratios on pages 64-68 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+In addition, accounting principles generally accepted in the United States of America require that the Schedule of Changes in the Net Pension Liability (Asset) and Related Ratios - Illinois Municipal Retirement Fund, the Schedule of Employer Contributions - Illinois Municipal Retirement Fund, the Schedule of the Employer's Proportionate Share of the Net Pension Liability - Teachers' Retirement System of the State of Illinois, the Schedule of Employer Contributions - Teachers' Retirement System of the State of Illinois, the Schedule of the Employer's Proportionate Share of the Collective Net OPEB Liability - Teachers' Health Insurance Security Fund, the Schedule of Employer Contributions - Teachers' Health Insurance Security Fund, and the Schedule of Changes in the Total OPEB Liability and Related Ratios - Health Insurance Plan be presented to supplement the basic financial statements.
+Such information is the responsibility of management, and although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the North Cook Intermediate Service Center #1's basic financial statements.
-The combining schedules of accounts, the budgetary comparison schedule, and the combining fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining schedules of accounts, the budgetary comparison schedule, and the combining fund financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining schedules of accounts, the budgetary comparison schedule, and the combining fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the financial statements.
+The combining schedules of accounts, the budgetary comparison schedule, and the combining fund financial statements are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining schedules of accounts, the budgetary comparison schedule, and the combining fund financial statements are fairly stated, in all material respects, in relation to the financial statements as a whole.